-The Specialized Contracting Division achieved a remarkable 92% satisfaction rate from FIFA 2022 clients, emphasizing our commitment to excellence.
+The Specialized Contracting division achieved a remarkable 92% satisfaction rate from FIFA 2022 clients, emphasizing our commitment to excellence.
 In KSA, we expanded with an office in Riyadh, boasting over 2,000 employees and securing projects exceeding QAR 2.5 billion, showcasing our capability for large-scale projects.
-As a preferred supplier to PIF subsidiaries in KSA, we maintain strong market partnerships.
-Additionally, Elegancia Steel's expansion into the Oil and Gas sector and listing as an approved supplier in Ras Laffan demonstrate our division's strategic growth and diversification.
+As a preferred supplier to Public Investment fund (PIF) subsidiaries in KSA, we maintain strong market partnerships.
+Additionally, Elegancia Steel's expansion into the oil and gas sector and listing as an approved supplier in Ras Laffan demonstrate our division's strategic growth and diversification.

-At TVH, five groundbreaking surgeries were successfully completed, marking a significant milestone in regional healthcare.
+At The View Hospital (TVH), five groundbreaking surgeries were successfully completed, marking a significant milestone in regional healthcare.
 We solidified partnerships with the Algerian National Investment Fund to develop and operate the Algerian Qatari-German Hospital, enhancing healthcare accessibility.
-Our international visiting doctors' program, in collaboration with Cedar-Sinai, attracted over 20 medical experts from prestigious institutions worldwide, enriching our medical expertise.
+Our international visiting doctors' program, in collaboration with Cedars-Sinai, attracted over 20 medical experts from prestigious institutions worldwide, enriching our medical expertise.
 Elegancia Healthcare boasts a diverse team of 1,220 medical professionals across 298 specialties and 63 nationalities, ensuring comprehensive patient care.
 Additionally, the upcoming launch of the Korean Medical Center in April 2024, in partnership with leading Korean health centers like EHL Bio, JK Medical Group, and Asan Medical Center, underscores our commitment to innovative healthcare solutions.